snooze-au/wkhtmltopdf-bin-for-osx/README.md

 ### Package Installation

-Require this package as a --dev dependencies in your composer.json and update composer.
+Require this package as a --dev dependency in your composer.json and update composer.

 ```bash
 composer require --dev snooze/wkhtmltopdf-binaries-osx